ksevindik/ksevindik.github.io/_posts/2010-01-15-clean-up-your-threadlocals.md

+---
+layout: post
-# Clean Up Your ThreadLocals
+title: Clean Up Your ThreadLocals
+author: Kenan Sevindik
+---

 Forgetting to clean up `ThreadLocal` variables might really hurt you.
 Let’s see how.
 I have several integration tests with Spring WebFlow and JSF, and in one of them, I have a `setUp` method like this: